 - “Uncharted Territory: Lesbian Commitment Ceremonies,” in Lifecycles: Jewish Women on Life Passages and Personal Milestones, ed., D. Orenstein.

 - “Journey Toward Wholeness: Reflections of a Lesbian Rabbi,” (under pseudonym, “La Escondida,” in Twiced Blessed: On Being Lesbian, Gay and Jewish, eds. , Christie Balka and Andy Rose.

 Rabbi Berner has written numerous articles on Jewish feminism as well as new feminist rituals and liturgy.
 Her liturgies, music and poetry appear in new Jewish prayer books throughout North America.
 Berner’s commentaries on prayer also appear in the series of prayer books published by the Reconstructionist denomination of Judaism, entitled Kol Haneshamah.

-In recent years, Rabbi Berner has developed a Jewish contemplative practice of reading and meditating on the Hebrew Bible called kriat ha-kodesh, based on the Christian practice, lectio divina, and she is currently at work on a book to be published under the title, Reading the Sacred: A Contemplative Entry into the Book of Genesis.
+In recent years, Rabbi Berner has developed a Jewish contemplative practice of reading and meditating on the Hebrew Bible called kriat ha-kodesh, based on the Christian practice, lectio divina, and she is published in 2021 Listening to the Heart of Genesis: A Contemplative Path.
+She is now working on a contemplative approach to the Book of Exodus.

 (This statement provided by Rabbi Leila Gal Berner.)